PROBIC/mGEMS/README.md

 ### Accepted input flags
 mGEMS accepts the following input flags
 ```
 	-r                       Comma-separated list of input read(s).
 	--themisto-alns          Comma-separated list of pseudoalignment file(s)
 	                         for the reads from themisto.
 	-o                       Output directory (must exist before running!).
 	--probs                  Comma-separated Posterior probability matrix (output from mSWEEP with
 	                         the --write-probs flag).
 	-a                       Relative abundance estimates from mSWEEP (tab-separated, 1st
 	                         column has the group names and 2nd column the estimates).
 	--index                  Themisto pseudoalignment index directory.
 	--groups                 (Optional) Which groups to extract from the input reads.
 	--min-abundance          (Optional) Extract only groups that have a relative abundance higher than this value.
 	--compress               (Optional) Toggle compressing the output files (default: compress)
 	--write-unassigned       (Optional) Extract reads that pseudoaligned to a reference sequence but were not assigned to any group. (default: off)
+	--write-assignment-table (Optional) Write the read to group assignments table to `reads_to_groups.tsv` in the output directory. (default: off).
 ```

 ## License
 The source code from this project is subject to the terms of the MIT